 Ron Wyatt was a Sabbatarian nurse anesthesiologist and hobbyist archeologist.
 He claimed to have found over a dozen biblical artifacts such as Noah's ark, including the Ark of the Covenant.
-His claimed location is under the hill on which Christ was crucified Calvary also known as Golgotha (very near the Garden Tome).
+His claimed location is under the hill on which Christ was crucified, Calvary, also known as Golgotha (very near the Garden Tome).
 He said it was positioned there so that Christ's blood could drip on it through the fissure in the rock during the crucifixion.
 He even claims to have scraped dried blood off the ark casing and to have subjected it to DNA testing.
-He said the lab reported the fascinating result of half the chromosomes normal humans have, consistent with having only one human parent (Mary).
+He said the lab reported the fascinating result of half the chromosomes normal humans have consistent with having only one human parent (Mary).

 Many sites dedicated to his discoveries like ArkDiscovery.com tell about this.
 Jonathan Gray's book "The Ark of the Covenant" investigates the claims in depth.

 For me, his theory is the most logical and believable of all.
 I think God would indeed reveal great artifacts to someone like him who was obedient, humble and willing to do the very hard work in searching and digging.
-He spend years alone in digging at the ark site called Jeremiah's grotto.
-His testimony found in videos on Youtube bear the ring of truth for me.
+He spent years alone in digging at the ark site called Jeremiah's grotto.
+His testimony found in videos on Youtube bears the ring of truth for me.

 However, this does not mean I believe all his conclusions (such as the ark's contents coming out before a "Sunday Law" is made).
 Plus I concede there is no more proof for his theory than there is for the other ark theories out there.
 It's up for each of us to decide what we believe.